-General Information Students accepted into the program must complete the school's and the program's admission requirements before the first day of classes.
-Beginning with fall 2015 admissions, all prerequisite course work must be completed by August 1 of the admission year.
+General Information Students accepted into the program must complete the school's and the program's admission requirements by August 1 of the admission year.
 Admission to the professional program is competitive; therefore, completion of the prerequisites does not guarantee admission to the program.
 At the time of application, students may request any of the following options: repeated courses, academic bankruptcy, or fresh start.
 For more information about these options, please see an advisor.